Meet the Hecatoncheire Archetype

 Summon effect: If your opponent adds a card to their hand (except during the Draw Phase), you can Special Summon this card from your hand.

-Graveyard steal effect (Quick Effect): During your opponent’s Main Phase, target 1 monster in their GY and Special Summon it to your field.
+Graveyard Steal effect: (Quick Effect): During your opponent’s Main Phase, target 1 monster in their GY and Special Summon it to your field.
 If it leaves the field, banish it instead.

 Each effect can only be used once per turn.

-Hecahands Gygas See
+Hecahands Gaigas See

 DARK | Illusion | Level 7 | ATK 1200 / DEF 2800